Program at a glance

 Building community, enhancing lives

 The Mental Health and Addictions certificate program provides students with the knowledge and skills to work with individuals and groups in a variety of settings.
-Graduates of the program use the principles of psychosocial rehabilitation and recovery to support people living with mental health and substance use challenges to live the life they envision for themselves.
-We also offer an Advanced Certificate in Mental Health, Addictions, and Criminal Justice and a Post-degree Diploma in Interprofessional Mental Health and Addictions.
+Graduates of the program use psychosocial rehabilitation and recovery principles to support people living with mental health and substance use challenges to live the life they envision for themselves.

 Find out more about upcoming networking and information sessions occurring at Camosun.